Your servers, accessible to AI

 Enable the MCP server

 Toggle the switch to activate the local MCP server on port 49422.
-A Bearer token is automatically generated.
+A Bearer token is automatically generated and shown in Settings — you'll paste it into the snippets below.

 {